This page contains the most in-depth review of the Force USA MyRack Power Rack that you’ll find anywhere online.

 “Safety Slings” are the name used by Force USA, but these are commonly called “strap safeties” or a “strap safety system.”

-UPDATE: After I finished writing this section, I spoke to Force USA and learned that they're actually well into the process of developing an updated version of the Safety Slings with a j-hook style locking mechanism!
+UPDATE: Since I originally wrote this, Force USA has developing an updated version of the Safety Slings with a j-hook style locking mechanism!
 This is great news because it gets rid of all the issues related to the removable pins and adjustment time.
 It will make the Safety Slings even more of an attractive safety option.

-Unless otherwise indicated, the rest of this section will talk about the current version of the Safety Slings, which uses a removable pin for adjustment.
+Unless otherwise indicated, the rest of this section will talk about the old version of the Safety Slings, which uses a removable pin for adjustment.

 Each Safety Sling consists of a 2.4” wide strap made of heavy duty nylon webbing.
 Each end of the strap connects to a “strap hanger.”